Corey Stewart: Governor of Virginia campaign, 2017

 In April 2017, Stewart compared the removal of Confederate statues to the atrocities committed by ISIS.
 He posted on Twitter, "It appears ISIS has won.
 They are tearing down historical monuments in New Orleans now too.
 It must end.
 Despicable!"
 In his defense of Confederate monuments, he compared "those who wanted to remove the statue to tyrants and Nazis".
 Without Confederate symbols, he said at another event, "we lose our identity".

 During the campaign, Stewart distinguished himself among Virginia politicians by not condemning the white supremacists who marched in the Unite the Right rally in Charlottesville in 2017.
 Stewart said that the counterprotesters at the rally were to blame for "half the violence" and he condemned fellow Republicans who expressed disapproval of the white supremacist march.
 However, Stewart later said, "I have always condemned the KKK and similar groups."

 During the campaign, Stewart was endorsed by Richard Hines of Save Southern Heritage, a neo-Confederate group.
 Stewart accepted the endorsement.

 Stewart consistently defended the Confederate flag and Virginia's "heritage" while voicing opposition to any removal of statues honoring Confederate figures.
-At the Old South Ball in Danville, Virginia, he proclaimed, "It's the state of Robert E. Lee and Stonewall Jackson.
+At the Old South Ball in Danville, Virginia, he stated, "It's the state of Robert E. Lee and Stonewall Jackson.
 That is our heritage.
 It is what makes us Virginia."
-He also claimed that the Confederate flag was totally unrelated to racism or slavery.
-"I'm proud to be next to the Confederate flag," Stewart said.
-"That flag is not about racism, folks, it's not about hatred, it's not about slavery.
+He also said that the Confederate flag was totally unrelated to racism or slavery, saying, "I'm proud to be next to the Confederate flag.
+That flag is not about racism, folks, it's not about hatred, it's not about slavery.
 It's about our heritage.
 It's time that we stop running away from our heritage."

 On June 13, Stewart narrowly lost the primary to Gillespie, garnering 155,466 votes (42.5%) to Gillespie's 160,003 (43.7%).